Hawaii Car Accident Lawyer

 If you have been involved in an accident with an uninsured motorist, you

-should file a UM/UIM claim with your insurance company, then talk with
+should file a UM/UIM claim with your insurance company, and immediately

-a car accident lawyer as soon as you can.
-Our job is to keep you from
+talk to a car accident lawyer as soon as you can.
+Our job is to keep you

-being shortchanged by the insurance companies and to identify other sources
+from being shortchanged by the insurance companies and to identify other

-of compensation when possible to help you recover fully.
+sources of compensation when possible so that you can fully recover.

 Common Causes of Car Accidents